 The two main ingredients entering in Eq. (\ref{eq_aversa_AM}) are the observational star formation rate function and the theoretical halo accretion rate function.
-We make use of the HAR function sampled from the mock catalogue at any redshift, described in Sect. \ref{sec_method_DM_cat}.
-Given the focus on the halo quenching scenario in this paper, where galaxies within haloes with mass $M_{\rm h,lim} \gtrsim 10^{12} \, M_\odot$ are considered quiescent (as we will describe in Sect. \ref{sec_method_haloquenching}), we remove all those haloes from the abundance matching.
-As for the SFR function, we make use of the determination of \citet{mancuso_2016}, see also \citet{boco_2019, boco_2021}, who derived a fitting formula for the SFR function starting from the galaxies luminosity functions (LF) and converting luminosity to SFR.
+We made use of the HAR function sampled from the mock catalogue at any redshift, described in Sect. \ref{sec_method_DM_cat}.
+Given the focus on the halo quenching scenario in this paper, where galaxies within haloes with mass $M_{\rm h,lim} \gtrsim 10^{12} \, M_\odot$ are considered quiescent (as we describe in Sect. \ref{sec_method_haloquenching}), we removed all those haloes from the abundance matching.
+As for the SFR function, we made use of the determination of \citet{mancuso_2016} (see also \citealt{boco_2019, boco_2021}), who derived a fitting formula for the SFR function starting from the galaxy luminosity functions (LFs) and converted luminosity to SFR.
 Specifically, \citet{mancuso_2016} combines LF reconstructions in UV band, from HST and GALEX data, and in far-IR band, from the Herschel data, to be unbiased by dust obscuration at the bright end.
 The fit extends up to $z\lesssim 3$, given the sensitivity limit of far-IR surveys.
-However, the SFR function fit at $z>3$ has been validated via a continuity equation approach against a number of independent observables: galaxy number counts at far-IR and radio wavelengths, main sequence of star-forming galaxies, and stellar mass function (\citealt{lapi_2017}).
-In the present paper, we limit our analysis to $z<3$ to avoid any untested extrapolations of the \citet{mancuso_2016} fit to the SFR function.
+However, the SFR function fit at $z>3$ was validated via a continuity equation approach against a number of independent observables: galaxy number counts at far-IR and radio wavelengths, the main sequence of star-forming galaxies, and the stellar mass function (\citealt{lapi_2017}).
+In the present paper we limit our analysis to $z<3$ to avoid any untested extrapolations of the \citet{mancuso_2016} fit to the SFR function.
 Figure \ref{fg_phi_sfr} shows the HAR (upper panel) and SFR (lower panel) number densities from \citet{mancuso_2016} at different redshifts.
-The SFR function does not evolve much at redshifts $z\sim 1.5-3$ and drops quickly below $z\lesssim1$, both at the faint and bright ends, possibly due to a more rapid increase in the fraction of quiescent galaxies as well as general decrease in the SFR density of galaxies below $z\sim 1-2$ (e.g., \citealt{bouwens_2009, cucciati_2012, madau_2014, katsianis_2017, magnelli_2024}).
-In Appendix \ref{Appendix:additional_SFRs}, we show that the \citet{mancuso_2016} fits are aligned with other determinations of the SFR functions in the literature at $z<3$, and indeed we verified that switching to any of these alternative estimates yields qualitatively similar results.
+The SFR function does not evolve much at redshifts $z\sim 1.5-3$ and drops quickly below $z\lesssim1$, both at the faint and the bright ends, possibly due to a more rapid increase in the fraction of quiescent galaxies as well as a general decrease in the SFR density of galaxies below $z\sim 1-2$ (e.g. \citealt{bouwens_2009, cucciati_2012, madau_2014, katsianis_2017, magnelli_2024}).
+In Appendix \ref{Appendix:additional_SFRs}, we show that the \citet{mancuso_2016} fits are aligned with other determinations of the SFR functions in the literature at $z<3$, and we verified that switching to any of these alternative estimates yields qualitatively similar results.